Dog Scared of Fireworks? How to Calm Dog During Fireworks [Fast]

 We’ll teach you how to calm your dog during fireworks, including creating a comforting environment and stopping barking by using the “Quiet” command.
-Additionally, we’ll delve into ways to desensitize your dog to the sound of fireworks, transforming what can be a time of terror into a more manageable experience.
+Additionally, we’ll cover ways to desensitize your dog to the sound of fireworks, transforming what can be a time of terror into a more manageable experience.
 Keep reading!

 Dogs bark at fireworks because of their loud and unpredictable noises, which can be frightening or unsettling for them.
 Fireworks produce a range of sounds that dogs may perceive as threats, leading to barking as a natural response to these perceived dangers.